shaack/shaack-com/site/pages/howto/JetBrains.md

-# JetBrains, IntelliJ, WebStorm etc.
+# JetBrains, IntelliJ IDEA, WebStorm, PHPStorm etc.

 ## Disable code formatter for specific areas in the code